TheSYNcoder/InterviewPrep/README.md

 # InterviewPrep
-A repository containing link of good interview questions
+A repository containing link of good interview questions.

 ## Leetcode